okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/scim-provisioning-integration-connect/main/index.md

 Begin by signing up for an [Okta developer account](https://developer.okta.com/signup/).

 1. Sign up for an [Okta developer account](https://developer.okta.com/signup/).
-1. Click on the link in the signup email to open your Admin Console.
+1. Click the link in the signup email to open your Admin Console.
 1. Select **Applications** > **Applications**.
 1. Click **Browse App Catalog**.
 1. Search for either "SCIM 2.0" or "SCIM 1.1" depending on the version of SCIM supported by your server.
-After searching you'll see template applications for each of the three authentication methods used to connect to your SCIM implementation: Basic Auth, Header Auth, or OAuth Bearer Token.
+After searching you see template applications for each of the three authentication methods used to connect to your SCIM implementation: Basic Auth, Header Auth, or OAuth Bearer Token.
 1. Click **Add** on the desired template application for your integration and finish adding the template application.
-1. On the **General Settings** page: set the name of your application, choose if it's hidden from general and mobile users, and choose if users' are automatically logged in from the landing page.
+1. On the **General Settings** page: Set the name of your application, choose if it's hidden from general and mobile users, and choose if users' are automatically signed in from the landing page.
 Click **Next**.
 1. Choose the sign in method for your integration on the **Sign-On Options** page.
 Select either SAML or SWA.
 For guidance on choosing the access method, see [Applications topic](https://help.okta.com/okta_help.htm?id=ext_Apps_Apps).
 Click **Done** to create the integration.
 1. Click the **Provisioning*** tab, then in the main panel click **Configure API Integration**.
-Select the **Enable API Integration** check box.
+Select the **Enable API Integration** checkbox.
   Enter the base URL for your SCIM server.
   Configure the credential options based on the previously chosen authentication method:
     - Basic Auth: Enter the the username and password for the account that handles the create, update, and deprovisioning actions of your SCIM implementation.